UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 Notes:

-A pandas Series is a one-dimensional array of values with an axis label.
-Sort of like a list with a name attached to it.
+A pandas Series is a one-dimensional array of values with an axis label, sort of like a list with a name attached to it.

 This is the base data type that makes up a pandas dataframe.